(Image Source: Improvado.io)

 Here are some services you can use to get started:

 HubSpot allows your brand to build a custom lead generation dashboard that can provide you and your team a complete insight into your business’s performance.
-It contains the key metrics you would need and its tools are even up-to-date.
+It contains the key metrics you would need, with tools that are regularly updated.

 Pardot can help you track several CRM metrics and key marketing metrics.
 Real-time measurement and management of data from your lead database are made possible by this service.